The Long Road: From Home to Senior Living

 Introduction

 There comes a time when you or the loved one in your life needs to leave their home and move into senior or assisted living.
-From finding the right fit for senior living to managing the applications to downsizing, the move into senior living is not as simple as usual.
+From finding a senior living community to managing the applications, downsizing, and moving into senior living is not as simple as usual.
 Here are some things to remember and consider for the move.
+Link To Our Resources & Tools

 Let's begin understanding

 1. Research Understanding your living options is the start of the process.
 Once you have established with your aging loved one that a move is correct, you must understand all your senior and assisted living options.
 Do your research.
-Use tools such as our timeline and financial calculator to help you discover your best options for senior living.
-Link to our Right Fit Timeline and Right Fit Financial Calculator
+Use tools such as our timeline and financial calculator to help you discover options for senior living.

 The timeline for a senior moving from their home to assisted living can vary widely based on several factors, including personal readiness, the complexity of the move, and available support.
 Generally, it can take anywhere from a few weeks to several months.